abalaji-blr/Computation/Complexity.md

      Avoid the exhaustive search space by optimizing the tree.

-     The **pre-processing** here is to trim the input (aka clean the input space), that would result in reduced search space.
+     The **pre-processing** here is to trim the input (aka clean the input space), which would result in **reduced search space**.
 Also, note that the *pre-processing* should be in *polynomial* time and that should not affect the *solution*.

   2. **Approximation Algorithms**

-     They provide a mathematical proof certfying the quality of the returned solution in worst case.
+     They provide mathematical proof certifying the quality of the returned solution in the worst case.

      The objective is to find the **near-optimal** solution.